 - Relieves depression

 Cardiovascular disease can increase feelings of depression.
 Research shows that heart attack victims often have more depressive symptoms.
+(Refer How to reduce depression and anxiety).

 - Reduce the risk of dementia